Quia Sum, Cogito: Chapter 1

 On 9/11

 In 2001, the world witnessed in shock as decades of military exploitation and imperialism finally cultivated a reaction in the way of a fundamentalist attack.
-In hindsight, it should have been expected that the inevitable backlash would not be a reflection of why the terrorist attack took place, but to double down on resource acquisition, cultural invalidation, and authoritative implementation of morality that caused the initial outburst.
-Thus the U.S. War on Terror began, with the explicit intent to justify a “superiority” worldview and to demand assimilation of those with access to invaluable resources (oil, graphite, lithium, tungsten, etc) unless they desired to suffer worldwide political demonization and military occupation.
+In hindsight, it should have been expected that the inevitable global backlash would not be an attempt to address why the terrorist attack took place, but would be twisted to double down on resource acquisition, cultural invalidation, and authoritative implementation of morality that caused the violent outburst.
+Thus the U.S. War on Terror began, with two implicit intents: first, to justify a “superiority” worldview and, second, (for those with access to invaluable resources: eg. oil, graphite, lithium, tungsten, etc) a demand for assimilation unless they desired to suffer via worldwide political demonization and military occupation.

 Identifying the Bias of History – Gorner and Stipple – published June 15, 2063

 The movement upright was expected and even within the dream I subconsciously knew it was coming.
 I’ll wait a second to open my eyes.
-The morning ritual is always the same but the lingering mirage of a dream was something I haven’t felt in years.
-Even though it is quickly fleeting with acceptance of reality, the feeling of control and compassion still remains.
+The morning ritual is always the same but the lingering mirage of a dream is something I haven’t felt in years.
+In spite of the fleeting narrative being lost, the feeling of control and compassion still remains.
 I haven’t felt this since childhood; long replaced by the numbness of maturity.

 I open my eyes to embrace the present existence.
 The irritation of not waking up parallel to Tess is in conflict with appreciating the natural sitting position.
-Looking at the back of her head, I see a slight amount of the gray that she’s been complaining about.
+Looking at the back of her head, I see a slight amount of the faded “gray” in her chestnut hair that she’s been complaining about.
+Considering that she’s still in her late 20s, her concern with premature appearance of old age can be justified.
 Scanning the sheets I notice the fall where her left leg should be.

-It’s easier to think of the time that has gone by rather than the funeral itself and the depression that goes with that.
+While I remember some specific events, the memories of him are more in line with how I recall the forgotten dream: with the emotions they leave behind.
+The actual memory of him is fading.
+It’s easier to think of the time that has gone by rather than the funeral, loss, and depression that are all intertwined together.
 2103.
 That was only… 9 years ago.
+The realization is a bit of a shock.
 Time flies.
 It didn’t seem that way when I was young.
 I guess that’s right: “time gets faster as you age.”
 Weird.

 Looking back at Tess, I can’t help but to be amazed by her and what she’s been through and what she still is going through.
 Nor can I help but blame the- nope… can’t let myself go there.
 Not yet.